gratajik/book-memory-bank/book-memory.bank.md

 ## How to Use These Instructions

 1. **Copy the entire code block above**
-2. **Paste into your Cline custom instructions** or in a .clinerules file
+2. **Create .clinerules directory file with content from custom_instructions.md
+3. **Inside of .clinerules directory, copy the memory-bank.md from this directory to that one
-3. **Invoke the memory bank** by asking Cline to "follow custom instructions" or "initialize memory bank"
+4. **Invoke the memory bank** by asking Cline to "follow custom instructions" or "initialize memory bank"

 ## Working with Automatic Memory Updates